SameerX64/AuditIQ/README.md

-# 🔐 Compliance Automation System
+# 🔐 AuditIQ - Compliance Automation System

 This project was made during the BMC Software's College Hackathon conducted at Pune Institute of Computer Technology, Pune by BMC Software's team.